-I have been involved with SMF since June 2008, as I needed a forum for one of my old websites WiiPowered.com and having looked at phpBB as a forum that did not quite meet my needs, I searched and found SMF and as I looked into the source of how SMF works, I grew a strong interest into SMF that I wanted to learn more.
-So I start learning PHP, and start learning the core functionality of SMF and then eventually I start helping other people by providing community support at the community forum.
+In June 2008, I became involved with SMF as I needed a forum for one of my old websites WiiPowered.com and having looked at phpBB as a forum that did not quite meet my needs, I searched and found SMF and as I looked into the source of how SMF works, I grew a strong interest into SMF that I wanted to learn more.
+So I started learning PHP, and started learning the core functionality of SMF and then eventually I started helping other people by providing community support at the community forum.
 I earned the title of Support Helper of the Month in September 2009 for giving good support to the community and its members.
 I then started to come up and write a few mods, and then worked around SMF almost pretty easily (at least enough to work around most of SMF's templates and source files) to write the mods I wanted to write.
-My SMF journey then accelerated as I was came up by a user named ccbtimewiz in August 2009 about an all-new portal project for SMF (hard-core details below) and became co-founder of the Dream Portal project.
+My SMF journey then accelerated as I was approached by a user named ccbtimewiz in August 2009 about an all-new portal project for SMF (details below) and became co-founder of the Dream Portal project.
 The team for the project increased and there were nearly 10+ members rallied by ccbtimewiz to help with the project, running on 2 – 3 developers.
 I contributed a whole bunch to the project, but once my time to work on the project dwindled down and after taking a couple hiatuses, on June 7th, 2010, I left the Dream Portal team and project.
-This leave resulted in leaves from other projects/services as well and completely moving away from SMF as I had absolutely no time to continue to contribute to Dream Portal, or to SMF.
+This leave resulted in leaves from other projects/services as well, and completely moving away from SMF as I had absolutely no time to continue to contribute to Dream Portal, or to SMF.
 As of present day, I still go back to Dream Portal and SMF periodically to see what's new, and keep my mods up-to-date.